Peter-K9/aoe2-data-app/README.md

  # This starts the env
  venv\Scripts\activate.bat
+ You can also just click run on the activate.bat file in vs code

  # only nessecary to do this the first time you create the env
  pip install flask